spyder007/provisioning-projects/templates/ubuntu/rke2/README.md

-# Provisioning Scripts - Hyper-V - Ubuntu containerd
+# Provisioning Scripts - Hyper-V - Ubuntu docker

-This folder contains the files necessary for provisioning an Ubuntu headless server with containerd support
+This folder contains the files necessary for provisioning an Ubuntu headless server with docker support

 ## Usage